davegreenwood/davegreenwood.github.io/notes/big-ip.md

     echo "user" | openssl rsautl -encrypt -inkey ~/.ssh/id_rsa -out ~/.vpn/vpn-usr

 For maximum paranoia, delete bash history.
-Then, in a script to establish the connection, read the encoded files and pass them to te connect command.
+Then, in a script to establish the connection, read the encoded files and pass them to the connect command.

     U=`openssl rsautl -decrypt -inkey ~/.ssh/id_rsa -in ~/.vpn/vpn-usr`
     P=`openssl rsautl -decrypt -inkey ~/.ssh/id_rsa -in ~/.vpn/vpn-pwd`